wuyingki/WorkBetter/OKEsetup.md

   `oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.iad.aaaaaaaaaeydeyrthaytonjwmfstcmbwhbsdcnbqmzrgimztgcsdqztdhbrd --file $HOME/.kube/config`

 - For convenience, the command in the How to **Access Kubeconfig** dialog box already includes the cluster's OCID.
-You can simply copy and paste that command.
+You can simply copy and paste that command intoo your terminal or shell.

 ### **STEP 5.6**: Set the KUBECONFIG environment variable